macimax/WIKI_STEPMANIA/User-Data-Locations.md

 Songs, Themes, NoteSkins, Characters, and other custom content should be loaded from StepMania's *user data folder*, using the subfolders within.

-This is different than older versions of StepMania (e.g. SM3.9) where all content was added directly the primary StepMania install folder.
-Separating the application from your content makes it easier to install or upgrade to new versions of SM5 without accidentally deleting your content.
+This is different than older versions of StepMania (e.g. SM3.9) where all custom content was added directly into the primary install folder.
+Separating the application from your content will make it easier to upgrade to new versions of SM5 later without accidentally deleting your content.

 ## Where to Install